Skip to content

 Hard: Full App — Web Config, Effects, OTA, Chunked Fetch

-The complete stack: a web configuration UI, a priority display queue, the effects engine, multiple public data sources, an OTA update check, and the chunked-fetch technique that keeps the scroll alive during blocking HTTP.
+The complete stack: a web configuration UI, live palette-driven text (the rainbow ramp), multiple public data sources, an OTA update check, and the chunked-fetch technique that keeps the scroll alive during blocking HTTP.

 Crypto dashboard demo